marvel-eb/CSS-Animation__LinkedIn/README.md

-# COURSENAME
+# COURSENAME - LINKEDIN
-This is the repository for the LinkedIn Learning course CSS Animation.
+>This is the repository for the LinkedIn Learning course CSS Animation.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]